ja582/assignment2/README.md

 ![edited file in vi](/img/viEdit.png)

 Once you are done, simply press the `ESC` key and type `:wq` in the terminal to save and close your work.

+## Files and File Permissions

+To transfer files to a computer (a local) to a server (a remote), you'll be using 2 file transfer protocols: FTP, and SFTP.

+- **FTP** is the standard file transfer protocol.
+It is used to transfer a file from the local to the remote.
+FTP clients provide this functionality.
+It usually runs over TCP port 21 or 20.
+It has been around since the 1970s.
+It is less secure.

+- **SFTP** is a completely different file transfer protocol, compared to FTP.
+SFTP functions the same as FTP, but instead it runs over an SSH session allowing it to be more secure.
+Uses TCP port 22.

+- **SSH** is a network protocol for operating networks that allow services to connect securely over an unsecured network.
+Typical used in command-line applications that allow a user to securely send files from a local that may contain sensitive information to a sensitive remote.
+Has strong encrpytion and provides serval alternative options for strong authentication.